Live Recording Made Easy

 Capture and the StudioLive are so versatile and so tightly integrated that you’ll find a wealth of creative uses for them.
 For example:

-Use the FireWire Playback option to stream the raw recorded audio back into the StudioLive, create a live mix, and print it back into Capture.
+- Use the Digital Returns Playback option to stream the raw recorded audio back into the StudioLive, create a live mix, and print it back into Capture.

 As thousands of users will attest, Capture is rock-solid software, and crashes are almost unheard of.
 But surprises are endemic to live performances, and some of them can be rude and unwelcome.
 So we’ve built extra safety features into Capture to help you survive these dangers with your recordings intact.